-PHILOSOPHY: COMMUNISM-RIGHTS OF WOMEN- BHILOSOPHY: COMMUNISM-RIGHTS OF WOMEN-
+PHILOSOPHY: COMMUNISM-RIGHTS OF WOMEN- ETHNOLOGY

-than a match for the cumbersome machinery of the affairs, their subtle and delicate wits often prove more princes, and shows how, in the management of public bas szais isingi cerig classic io anoitaitogan practice in the plays.
-He employs women in important By his practice, if not by his teaching-I mean his ? snoiseursib seaft ni bevlovni enegesakad? buft ew ob day, pronounced marriage to be a mistake.
-But how and, like many great female thinkers of the present sopher who put on motley with the same Prazagora, may contemplate the Graces sculptured by a philowomen.
-Nay, if we take a turn in the Acropolis, we projecting a division of property and a community of toriously with the statesmen and orators, and Prazagora Christ, and we shall find Lysistrata contending vicevolad area berbaund ruoi aroga asined years before rights.
-Ask Time to turn back his glass, and set us e'namow tuoda and taila agitations about women's among the most marked features of the period our comes to deal with us, it will probably enumerate minated the characteristics of the age.
-When history similar phenomena present themselves, and are denotouches in its progress certain points of its orbit, CIVILISATION, it is admitted, moves in cycles, and as it masculine brain.
+CIVILISATION, it is admitted, moves in cycles, and as it touches in its progress certain points of its orbit, similar phenomena present themselves, and are denominated the characteristics of the age.
+When history comes to deal with us, it will probably enumerate among the most marked features of the period our communistic dreams, and wild agitations about women's rights.
+Ask Time to turn back his glass, and set us down in the Athenian agora four hundred years before Christ, and we shall find Lysistrata contending victoriously with the statesmen and orators, and Praxagora projecting a division of property and a community of women.
+Nay, if we take a turn in the Acropolis, we may contemplate the Graces sculptured by a philosopher who put on motley with the same Praxagora, and, like many great female thinkers of the present day, pronounced marriage to be a mistake.
+But how do we find Shakespeare involved in these discussions?
+By his practice, if not by his teaching-I mean his practice in the plays.
+He employs women in important negotiations of State, pits them against kings and princes, and shows how, in the management of public affairs, their subtle and delicate wits often prove more than a match for the cumbersome machinery of the masculine brain.
 In 'Love's Labour's Lost' a French princess is sent by her father, as his diplomatic representative, to negotiate with the King of Navarre affairs of the highest political importance.
 It is true the poet represents to us the whole in a comic aspect, to suggest perhaps the idea that such is the character which matters of the highest moment would be sure to assume in the hands of women.
 Love is their world, and they always are or would be queens in it.
 After a few technical phrases, and barren references to public business, the princess and her ladies betake themselves with unmistakable delight to the established and immemorial policy of their sex, which is to secure to each of them a husband.